Disney Consumer Products: Franchises

 Andrew P. Mooney of Disney Consumer Products (DCP) created the Disney Princess franchise in January 2000.
 In 2005, Mooney formed the Disney Fairies franchise which launched in the fall with the Fairy Dust and the Quest for the Egg book.
-In the early 2000s, DisneyToon Studios (DTS) joined DCP as their internal video partner within the Disney conglomerate in developing the new Disney franchises.
+In the early 2000s, Disneytoon Studios (DTS) joined DCP as their internal video partner within the Disney conglomerate in developing the new Disney franchises.
 While Consumer Products eyed other potential franchises, DTS looked to the Seven Dwarfs for a male-centric franchise to counterbalance the female-centric Fairies by 2005.
-The Muppet franchise was held by DCP, via the Muppet Holding Company, after it was purchased in 2004 and transferred in 2006 to WaltDisney Studios.
+The Muppet franchise was held by DCP, via the Muppet Holding Company, after it was purchased in 2004 and transferred in 2006 to Walt Disney Studios.

 With Disney Princesses becoming a success and Disney Fairies just under way in 2006, Disney Consumer Products started looking into the next possible franchises (see table at right) with Disney Bunnies selected already.
 In January 2007, two new DCP franchises were launched, Disney Bunnies with three books and Disney Dragonkind with a set of statues.

 Complications relating to the production of Tinker Bell, the debut film of the Disney Fairies franchise, led to discussions over the focus of DisneyToon Studios.
 Pixar's leadership exerted control and affected Franchise projects at the production company.
 Tinker Bell's animation was scrapped and was restarted while two possible franchise projects were cancelled, "Disney's Dwarfs" and the "Disney Princess Enchanted Tales" line after the latter's first DVD release.

 The June 2013 release of the Disney Princess Palace Pets app from Disney Publishing lead DCP to turn Palace Pets into a Disney Princess franchise extension with the release of The Palace Pets toy line in August from licensee, Blip Toys.
 The line was also listed by TimetoPlayMag.com for its Most Wanted List Holiday 2013.

 Disney Bunnies

 Disney Bunnies is a Disney Consumer Products spin-off franchise based on Thumper from the 1942 film Bambi and its 2006 followup Bambi II.
-Selected as DCP's third franchise to be launched, Disney Bunnies was launched on January 15, 2007 with three books.
+Selected as DCP's third franchise to be launched, Disney Bunnies was launched on January 15, 2007, with three books.